1965 San Diego Chargers season: Week 9: at Denver Broncos

-Keith Lincoln scored three touchdowns and passed for another, and San Diego pulled away from a tied game in the final quarter.
-Graham intercepted a pass late in a scoreless 1st quarter, and the Chargers reached a 3rd and 3 at the Denver 39.
-On the first play of the 2nd quarter, Alworth bobbled a Hadl pass, which was intercepted and returned 65 yards for a touchdown.
+Lincoln scored three touchdowns and passed for another, and San Diego pulled away from a tied game in the final quarter.
+Graham intercepted a pass late in a scoreless 1st quarter, and the Chargers reached a 3rd and 3 at the Denver 39-yard line.
+Then, on the first play of the 2nd quarter, Alworth bobbled a Hadl pass, which was intercepted and returned 65 yards for a touchdown.
 San Diego came back with an 8-play, 74-yard drive; Lowe broke off a 33-yard run and Hadl combined with Lincoln for a game-tying 7-yard touchdown.
 After three punts, the Chargers took over on their own 34 and scored on the next play, Hadl finding Lincoln wide open over the middle for a 66-yard score.
-Denver came back with a touchdown 22 second before halftime, tying the score at 14–14.
+Denver came back with a touchdown 22 seconds before halftime, tying the score at 14–14.

-San Diego restored their lead early in the second half with a trick play, Lincoln passing to Alworth for a 34-yard touchdown, but Gilchrist tied the game again.
+San Diego restored their lead early in the second half with a trick play, Lincoln passing to Alworth for a 34-yard touchdown, but Gilchrist tied the game later in the quarter.
 Early in the final period, Travenio had a 38-yard field goal blocked, and Denver missed one from 10 yards out.
-San Diego then moved from their own 20 to the Denver 45, from where Lowe took a screen pass in for a touchdown.
-Redman intercepted a pass on the next play from scrimmage and returned the ball 11 yards to the Denver 15; four plays later, Lincoln ran it in from the 1.
+San Diego then moved from their own 20-yard line to the Denver 45, from where Lowe took a screen pass in for a touchdown.
+Redman intercepted a pass on the next play from scrimmage and returned the ball 11 yards to the Denver 15-yard line; four plays later, Lincoln ran it in from the 1.
 A late Graham interception clinched the win.

-Hadl completed 13 of 23 passes for 256 yards, with 3 touchdowns and 2 interceptions.
 Lowe rushed 17 times for 112 yards and caught 4 passes for 57 yards and a touchdown.
 As well as his 34-yard touchdown pass, Lincoln rushed 8 times for 24 yards and a touchdown, and caught 2 passes for 73 yards and 2 touchdowns.
 He was the first Charger to score three touchdowns in a game.
-He became the fifth player and first Charger to have at least one touchdown passing, running and receiving in the same game (LaDainian Tomlinson repeated the feat in 2005).
+He also became the fifth player and first Charger to have at least one touchdown passing, running and receiving in the same game (LaDainian Tomlinson repeated the feat in 2005).